What Does a Start-Up Coach Actually Do?

 • Guide you through challenges like pricing, marketing, and time management.

-What a Small Business Coach Actually Does (Day-to-Day)
+What a Start-Up Coach Actually Does (Day-to-Day)

 Here’s what working with a coach often looks like: